Deep-Spark/DeepSparkInference/models/cv/classification/resnext101_32x8d/ixrt/README.md

-# ResNext101_32x8d (IXRT)
+# ResNext101_32x8d (IxRT)

 ## Model Description

 ResNeXt101_32x8d is a deep convolutional neural network introduced in the paper "Aggregated Residual Transformations for Deep Neural Networks."
 It enhances the traditional ResNet architecture by incorporating group convolutions, offering a new dimension for scaling network capacity through "cardinality" (the number of groups) rather than merely increasing depth or width.The model consists of 101 layers and uses a configuration of 32 groups, each with a width of 8 channels.
 This design improves feature extraction while maintaining computational efficiency.

 ## Supported Environments